Cars Brands that start with P

 Porsche Logo

-The year of formation of one of the leading automobile brands – Porsche, is considered to be 1931, when its founder – Ferdinand Porsche, registered its predecessor – the company Dr..
+The year of formation of one of the leading automobile brands – Porsche, is considered 1931, when its founder – Ferdinand Porsche, registered its predecessor – Dr..
 Ing. h.c.
 F. Porsche GmbH.
 The company’s first car was the 1939 Porsche 64.
 During the war, the company produced military vehicles and tanks.
 In 1948, the first road version of the Porsche 356 was introduced.
 Next comes the Porsche 911.
 Modern models – modifications of the Porsche 986 Boxster, 996 GT3, and the fastest Carrera GT only increase the demand for the brand’s cars.
-The latest 2019 Cayenne Coupe and Turbo Coupe have confirmed the success of the brand.
+The latest 2019 Cayenne Coupe and Turbo Coupe have confirmed the brand’s success.

 Panther